Azure-Samples/miyagi/README.md

 >

-The project includes examples of usage for [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/#semantic-kernel-is-at-the-center-of-the-copilot-stack), [Promptflow](https://promptflow.azurewebsites.net/overview-what-is-prompt-flow.html), [LlamaIndex](https://github.com/jerryjliu/llama_index), [LangChain](https://github.com/hwchase17/langchain#readme), vector stores ([Azure Cognitive Search](https://github.com/Azure/cognitive-search-vector-pr), [CosmosDB Postgres pgvector](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/howto-use-pgvector), and generative image utilities such as [DreamFusion](https://huggingface.co/thegovind/reddogpillmodel512) and [ControlNet](https://github.com/lllyasviel/ControlNet).
-Additionally, it features fine-tuned foundation Models from AzureML such as Llama2.
+The project includes examples of usage for [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/#semantic-kernel-is-at-the-center-of-the-copilot-stack), [Promptflow](https://promptflow.azurewebsites.net/overview-what-is-prompt-flow.html), [LlamaIndex](https://github.com/jerryjliu/llama_index), [LangChain](https://github.com/hwchase17/langchain#readme), vector stores ([Azure AI Search](https://github.com/Azure/cognitive-search-vector-pr), [CosmosDB Postgres pgvector](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/howto-use-pgvector), and generative image utilities such as [DreamFusion](https://huggingface.co/thegovind/reddogpillmodel512) and [ControlNet](https://github.com/lllyasviel/ControlNet).
+Additionally, it features fine-tuned foundation Models from AzureML such as Llama2 and Phi-2.
 Utilize this project to gain insights as you modernize and transform your applications with AI and fine-tune your private data to build your own Copilots.

 This polyglot codebase relies on a multitude of microservices, implementing several [use cases](https://iappwksp.com/wksp/05-use-cases/) using our Copilot stack.
 It includes generative text and images for personalized financial coaching, summarization, and agent-like orchestration.
 Built on a cloud-native event-diven architecture (EDA) backbone, the design and codebase ensures enterprise-grade quality attributes such as availability, scalability, and maintainability.